DanielHougaard/DanielHougaard/README.md

 - 💞️ I’m looking to collaborate on projects written in C and C++ mainly, as I wanna perfect my C & C++ skills.
 - 📫 If would like to reach out to me, please do so through my email, DanielHougaard@hotmail.com

+I currently work at [https://twitter.com/GadenGens](GadenGens), as a backend software developer.

 <!---
 DanielHougaard/DanielHougaard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.